 stallions and twenty foundation mares.
 The Virginia Highlander is

-commonly a roan colored horse, but chestnut, blacks and white horses
+commonly a roan colored horse, but chestnut, black and white horses

 are found in the breed as well.
 There are over 50 registered Virginia

 Highlander Horses registered with the breed registry.
 The Virginia